prof18/RSS-Parser/README.md

 Please use the issues tracker only to report issues.
 If you have any kind of question you can ask it on [the blog post that I wrote](https://medium.com/@marcogomiero/how-to-easily-handle-rss-feeds-on-android-with-rss-parser-8acc98e8926f)

 ## Changelog
+- 11 January 2019 - Moved the Java parsing on a background thread - Version 2.0.2
 - 2 January 2019 - Fixed an error on Date parsing - Version 2.0.1
 - 22 December 2018 - Rewrote library with Kotlin - Version 2.0.0
 - 7 Semptember 2018 - Added more sources for the featured image.
 Removed unused resources and improved the parsing of the image.
 Fixed dependency errors. - Version 1.4.4